Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Register Target with Mobile Core

-To register Target with Mobile Core:
+To register the Target extension with Mobile Core:

 {% tabs %}
 {% tab title="Android" %}